Collection: seaweeds

 Nori is the seaweed most commonly used to make maki.
 It is dried and pressed into thin sheets, ideal for wrapping rice and other ingredients in maki and sushi.
 Nori is characterized by its crunchy texture and slightly salty flavor.

-The recipes recipes include :
+Recipes popular recipes popular recipes usingseaweeds :

 • Miso soup: Often prepared with wakame.